wingedcatgirl/Fusion-Jokers/README.md

 - The mod requires Steamodded.
 You can see info about how to use it [here](https://github.com/Steamopollys/Steamodded)
 - Download the latest release of Fusion Jokers
 - Extract the downloaded mod to the Mods folder (at %appdata%/Balatro/Mods)

+## ⚙️ Config <a name = "config"></a>

+- '''Block used components from reappearing''': Jokers used in a fusion cannot reappear if the fusion is present.
+Currently only applies to Fusion Jokers fusions; cross-mod functionality is planned.
+Default true.

 ## ➕ Fusion API (For Developers) <a name = "fusion_api"></a>